AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications

 \section{Introduction}

-Recently, Google heralded the \emph{era of the killer microseconds} for datacenter servers running user-facing applications ~\cite{barroso2017attack,barroso2018datacenter,prekas2017zygos}.
-Killer microseconds refer to microsecond-scale \emph{idleness} during CPU execution caused by the combination of two major trends.
+\jk{Large datacenters running user facing applications are using inefficiently their servers} \emph{due to the killer microseconds} ~\cite{barroso2017attack,barroso2018datacenter,prekas2017zygos}.
+Killer microseconds refer to microsecond-scale \emph{idleness} during CPU execution caused \jk{by a} combination of two major trends.
 First, various events (e.g., related to NVM storage, faster datacenter networking, and main memory) with latencies in the range of microseconds are prevalent~\cite{barroso2017attack,chou2019mudpm,cho2018taming}.
-Second, \ho{a new} software architecture is deployed in datacenters based on \emph{microservices}, i.e., a large application composed of numerous interconnected smaller services that explicitly communicate with each other.
-These applications exhibit irregular request streams, and their services have very tight (i.e., few tens to few hundreds of microseconds) latency requirements~\cite{dmitry2014micro}.
+Second, \ho{a new} software architecture is deployed in datacenters based on \emph{microservices}, i.e., a large application composed of numerous interconnected smaller services that explicitly communicate with each other. \jk{Such} applications exhibit irregular request streams, and their services have very tight (i.e., few tens to few hundreds of microseconds) latency requirements~\cite{dmitry2014micro}.